 Used Jaguar X-Type Overview And How To Buy At The Best Price

 The Jaguar X-Type is a compact sedan or wagon with the classic "Jaguar" look ... but without the classic Jaguar price.
-This is an entry-level luxury Jag that's still relatively affordable, was produced for the 2002 - 2008 model years and came with all-wheel-drive, setting it apart from other competitors.
+This is an entry-level luxury Jag that was produced for the 2002 - 2008 model years and came with all-wheel-drive, setting it apart from other competitors.

 On the downside, it's more affordable for a reason.
 Originally based on Ford's European Mondeo model, the X-Type fell short of the competition in this crowded segment when it came to driving dynamics and interior refinement.
 It's not a bad car though ... "decent but not noteworthy" perhaps describes it better.
 It was aimed at a younger and more mainstream market that had previously been largely excluded from the Jaguar brand pizzaz.